artisancms/laravel-widgets/README.md

 }
 ```

-> Side note: If you need to do smth with the routes package uses to load async widgets (e.g. you run app in a subfolder http://site.com/app/) you need to copy Arrilot\Widgets\ServiceProvider to your app, modify it according to your needs and register it in Laravel instead of the former one.
+> Side note: If you need to do smth with the routes package uses to load async widgets (e.g. you run app in a subfolder http://site.com/app/) you need to copy ArtisanCMS\Widgets\ServiceProvider to your app, modify it according to your needs and register it in Laravel instead of the former one.

 ## Reloadable widgets